The Office (American TV series) season 2: Reviews

 Steve Carell received awards for both acting and writing.

 The second season of The Office was released largely to critical acclaim and commercial success.
 Francis Rizzo III of DVD Talk wrote that the British version "can't hold a candle to the American" version during this season, due to the show coming "into its own, becoming the best half-hour show on TV."
 Furthermore, Rizzo wrote that the season was filled with "fantastically real characters" as well as "one of the best-handled romances in TV history".
 Eric Goldman of IGN noted that season two transformed The Office "from a very funny show into a truly brilliant show".
 Goldman praised the world-building of the season, writing that it "does a wonderful job of developing the rest of the staff of Dunder-Mifflin [sic], something the UK version could never do to this extent".
 He ultimately gave it a ten out of ten score.
 Josh Wolk, an Entertainment Weekly television critic, said that the show has "perfecting workaday moments so hilariously and relatably awkward that it makes viewers both laugh and cringe".

 The season was also a commercial success.
-Midway through the season, a deal was made with Apple Inc to offer the show's episodes for download on the iTunes store.
+Midway through the season, a deal was made with Apple to offer the show's episodes for download through its iTunes store.
 This action, in turn, led to many fans buying the series before the DVD set was released.
 For some time, "The Carpet", the season's fourteenth episode, was the second most-downloaded episode of a television show in the store, and by early January 2006, episodes from The Office occupied ten of the twenty slots in the iTunes list of most popular downloads.
 In 2006, after the release of the DVD, the second season was the seventeenth highest selling DVD on Amazon that year.

 Accolades

-The second season of The Office received five Primetime Emmy Awards nominations at the 58th Primetime Emmy Awards, and won the award for Outstanding Comedy Series.
-Other nominations included Outstanding Lead Actor in a Comedy Series for Steve Carell, for his portrayal of Michael Scott, Outstanding Writing for a Comedy Series for Michael Schur, for the episode "Christmas Party", and Outstanding Single-Camera Picture Editing for a Comedy Series for both "Christmas Party", edited by David Rogers, and "Booze Cruise", edited by Dean Holland.
+The second season of The Office received five nominations at the 58th Primetime Emmy Awards, and won the award for Outstanding Comedy Series.
+Other nominations included Outstanding Lead Actor in a Comedy Series for Steve Carell, Outstanding Writing for a Comedy Series for Michael Schur (for the episode "Christmas Party"), and Outstanding Single-Camera Picture Editing for a Comedy Series for both "Christmas Party" (edited by David Rogers) and "Booze Cruise" (edited by Dean Holland).
 Carell also received the Television Critic's Award for Best Individual Achievement in Comedy, and the show received the Television Critic's Award for Outstanding Achievement in Comedy.
 For the episode "Michael's Birthday", Ken Whittingham won the award for Outstanding Director in Comedy Series at the NAACP Image Awards.
 At the 2007 Writers Guild of America Awards, The Office received the award for Best Comedy Series, and Carell won the award for Episodic Comedic Writing for the episode "Casino Night".
 The Office was also honored as a recipient of a Peabody Award in 2006, honoring the show for excellence in radio and/or television broadcasting.